-Fact: Propensity to pay has a place in a business office that is understaffed and has little time to perform true self-pay functions.
-However, when hiring a self-pay vendor account scoring decreases the number of accounts a vendor will bother to work.
+Fact: Propensity-to-pay has a place in a business office that is understaffed and has little time to perform true self-pay functions.
+However, when hiring an Early Out Self-Pay vendor account scoring decreases the number of accounts a vendor will bother to work.
 At HRG we believe in working all accounts, because each account represents an opportunity to provide cash results for our clients.
 The scores do not adequately capture all of the life changes that occur and the motivating factors for a patient to make a medical payment.
 As life circumstances change, a person with a low scoring could be willing and able to work toward account resolution and increased collections.

 Account Scoring is Good – Debunked!

 Myth #2: Hard Collections Work